Highlights

 44

-Wondering where to stream 'McHale's Navy' on any device?
-Check out ways to watch including rental, purchase, and subscription options, so you can pick what works best for you.
+About to dive into 'McHale's Navy' at home?
+Below, you’ll find platforms and services with rental, purchase, and subscription options, so you can start watching sooner.
 Right now in the US, 'McHale's Navy' is available to rent, buy, or stream with a subscription on Apple TV Store, Prime Video, Microsoft Store, Google Play Movies, YouTube.

-Here are a few important points to remember about the Universal Pictures, The Bubble Factory, Sheinberg Productions comedy flick.
+Here are some helpful extras before you press play about the Universal Pictures, The Bubble Factory, Sheinberg Productions comedy flick.
 McHale's Navy starring Tom Arnold, Dean Stockwell, Debra Messing, David Alan Grier has a PG rating, a runtime of about 1 hr 48 min.
 The release date of the movie is April 18th, 1997.
-The movie received a user score of 44/100 on TMDb, which was calculated from reviews from 74 verified users.
+The movie received a user score of 44/100 on TMDb, which reflects reviews from 74 engaged users.

 'McHale's Navy' Release Dates